Access the .pdf version of the images

 A State of The Art Learning Management System

-We augment traditional methods with a state of the art e-learning platform to enhance the transfer of knowledge.
+We augment traditional methods with a state-of-the-art e-learning platform to enhance the transfer of knowledge.

 Robust Communication Tools

 Legacee maintains a suite of application service providers with information tools that allow participants to master information technology tools such as holding virtual meetings.
-For example, students that have web cams can communicate with other on-line.
+For example, students that have webcams can communicate with other online.

 Why The University Model May Not Make Good Sense For Corporations

-There are many good educators in the system who care and are going the very best they can to insure students learn something valuable.
+There are many good educators in the system who care and are going the very best they can to ensure students learn something valuable.
 That said, the modern university has not changed much since the basic model was devised centuries ago.
 And it probably won’t change much even though there are other models out there (Wood, 2014).

 For example, an MBA received in Asia or Europe is similar to that received in the United States.
-This is good for an HR manager hiring world-wide, but not so good for the prospective new hire who can’t say why her degree is better than his.
+This is good for an HR manager hiring worldwide, but not so good for the prospective new hire who can’t say why her degree is better than his.